Pham loses homer on bizarre fan interference, Diamondbacks beat Reds 10-8

 Arizona's Brandon Pfaadt (1-6) allowed two hits on three runs in 5 1/3 innings for his first big league victory.
 Peterson had two triples and three RBIs.

-The Diamondbacks have won six straight and and eight of nine to move a half-game ahead of the Chicago Cubs for the second NL wild-card spot.
+The Diamondbacks have won six straight and 11 of 13 to move a half-game ahead of the Chicago Cubs for the second NL wild-card spot.

+“It was a really good day for our offense,” Lovullo said.
+“It was all-field approach.
+It was patience and it equaled 10 runs.
+We're in a good spot offensively.”

 Nick Martini hit his first two homers in four years and had four RBIs for the Reds, who dropped a game behind the Cubs in the wild-card standings.